FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio report [OPTIONS]

-  The report command reports the utilization and timing of the design.
-It is
+  The command ‘apio report’ provides information on the utilization and timing
+  of the design.
+It is useful for analyzing utilization bottlenecks and
-  useful to analyzer utilization bottle neck and to verify that the design can
-  run at a desired clock speed.
-The commands is typically used in the root
+  verifying that the design can operate at the desired clock speed.
-  directory of the project that contains the apio.ini file.

   Examples:
     apio report